TargetProcess/taucharts-docs/basic/composite.md

 ## Composite charts

-TauCharts API focuses on flexible composition architecture instead of rich taxonomy of chart types like many other libraries.
+Taucharts API focuses on flexible composition architecture instead of rich taxonomy of chart types like many other libraries.

 This approach allows to build a facet charts by nesting coordinates into coordinates recursively as well as display many different elements (e.g. points, bars, lines) on the chart grid.